Iditarod Trail Invitational

 The two down Jackets recommended for the Iditarod Trail Invitational are the Yukon Jacket and the Hispar Jacket.
 Both are ultra lightweight.
 The Yukon is specifically designed for racers moving light.
 If temperatures drop well below the comfort zone, plan to migrate into the sleeping bag.
 The use of down clothing as a layering system while in your sleeping bag as well as for wearing around camp is a good option.

 Other items to consider for your kit list are the Xero Mitts and the Omega Mitts.
 The Xero mitts are very light, the Omegas more durable and taped for waterproofing.
-Likewise the Xero boots and Omega boots are extremely lightweight and useful at the overnight stops.
+Likewise the Xero socks and Omega socks are extremely lightweight and useful at the overnight stops.

 The Iditarod Trail Invitational starts on 25th February 2018.